VibeCloudX/second-hands/README.md

    - Runs tests, linting, and code analysis
    - Uploads test coverage to Codecov

-2. **Build Workflow** (build.yml)
+2. **Build Workflows** (build.yml, build_ios.yml)
-   - Builds Android APK and Web release versions
+   - Builds Android APK, iOS app, and Web release versions
    - Triggered on push to main branch and PRs
    - Artifacts are uploaded for review

 3. **Deploy Workflow** (deploy.yml)
    - Triggered when a new tag is pushed (format: v*)
    - Creates a GitHub Release
-   - Builds and attaches APK to the release
+   - Builds and attaches APK and IPA to the release
+   - Uploads iOS build to TestFlight
    - Deploys web version to Firebase Hosting

 4. **Flutter Version Management** (flutter_version.yml)